Epilepsy in Adults: A Healthcare Professional's Guide

 For detailed prescribing information, readers should refer to the individual drug information in Drugs.com.

-Narrow spectrum agents that are used to only treat focal seizures or those that spread bilaterally include:
+Examples of narrow spectrum agents that are primarily used to treat focal (partial) seizures or those that spread bilaterally include:

 Other Considerations in Selection of Initial AED